tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/含 UI 集成方案/视频互动直播/集成 TUILiveRoom (iOS) _intl_en.md

-## Component Overview
+## Overview

-`TUILiveRoom` is an open-source audio/video UI component.
-After integrating it into your project, you can make your application support the interactive video live streaming scenario simply by writing a few lines of code.
-It also supports [Android](https://intl.cloud.tencent.com/document/product/647/36061) and [Flutter](https://intl.cloud.tencent.com/document/product/647/41944) platforms.
+`TUILiveRoom` is an open-source video live streaming scenario UI component.
+After integrating it into your project, you can enable your application to support interactive video live streaming simply by writing a few lines of code.
+It provides source code for Android, iOS, and mini program platforms.
 Its basic features are as shown below:

+>?The TUIKit series of components are based on two basic PaaS services of Tencent Cloud, namely [TRTC](https://intl.cloud.tencent.com/document/product/647/35078) and [IM](https://intl.cloud.tencent.com/document/product/1047/35448).
+When you activate TRTC, the IM SDK Trial Edition will be activated by default, which will support up to 100 DAUs.
+For IM billing details, see [Pricing](https://intl.cloud.tencent.com/document/product/1047/34350).

 <table>
 <tr>